NCS to CMYK Converter: NCS to Print Values

 When a project calls for an NCS-specified color to appear in a printed document (such as a brochure, catalog, or specification sheet), you need the corresponding CMYK values.
 This tool lets you search the NCS database by code, select your color, and see the CMYK breakdown instantly.

 The CMYK values are derived from the NCS color's RGB reference, converted using the standard formula.
 Because NCS defines hundreds of distinct shades and CMYK is a continuous gamut, the translation is generally accurate.
-However, for high-fidelity reproduction of NCS colors in print, a proof against a physical NCS reference is recommended.
+The exceptions are saturated NCS notations near the gamut boundary — our RGB vs CMYK guide explains which colours survive the process-ink conversion and which lose saturation along the way.
+For high-fidelity reproduction of NCS colors in print, a proof against a physical NCS reference is recommended.
 Print our Color test page to verify your printer is reproducing CMYK channels accurately before proofing an NCS conversion.

 For 3D visualisation, SketchUp materials, or web product pages where CMYK isn't the right output, the NCS to RGB converter returns the same lookup in screen-ready values.